Darkelf2024/Darkelf-Browser/README.md

 # Darkelf Browser v3.0 🚀
 **Enhanced Security | Ultimate Privacy | Cutting-Edge Technology**

+Welcome to the Darkelf Browser Wiki!
+This wiki provides comprehensive information about the Darkelf Browser, its features, installation guides, and much more.

+Visit our official website: [**darkelfbrowser.com**](https://darkelfbrowser.com)

+Join our community on **Discord** for additional resources including:
+- Walkthroughs
+- Pip installation guides
+- Homebrew installation instructions
+- Screenshots
+- Videos
+- Real-time support and discussion

+Stay connected and get the most out of Darkelf Browser!

 ## 🌟 Key Features
 ### 🔒 **Privacy and Security**
 - **Tor Integration**: Anonymize all browsing with native Tor network support, including `.onion` sites.